All Summer Camps Waitlisted – Join us in the fall and spring for our academic year classes!

 Participants will also learn witness bow drill fire by friction demonstrated online by instructors, and depending on age and ability to learn knife safety through virtual instruction, work to build a bow drill kit themselves.
 All ages will also learn aidless navigation for lostproofing, and craft tools of stone, including a primitive knife.
 They will gather rabbit sticks and other honorable hunting implements, while learning that all life – plant, animal and mineral – is sacred to be respected.

-- July 13-17 Wilderness Survival Craft with prerequisite: at least two prior virtual camps; or at least one prior virtual camp and one prior in-person camp.
+- Aug 31 – Sept 4 Wilderness Survival Craft with prerequisites: outstanding participation in at least two virtual camps, or one virtual and one previous in-person camp.

 Weekly Overview of Virtual Survival